bfrg/vim-jqplay/README.md

 2. The second window displays the `jq` output (prefixed with `jq-output://`).

-`{args}` can be any `jq` command-line arguments as you would write them in the shell (except for the `-f` and `--from-file` options and the filter).
+`{args}` can be any `jq` command-line arguments as you would write them in the shell (except for the `-f/--from-file` option and the filter).

-Jq will run automatically whenever the json input buffer or the `jq` filter buffer are modified.
+Jq will run automatically whenever the input buffer or the `jq` filter buffer are modified.
 By default `jq` is invoked when the `InsertLeave` or `TextChanged` events are triggered.
-See `:help jqplay-config` or [configuration](#configuration) below on how to change the list of events.
+See [configuration](#configuration) below on how to change the list of events.

 **Note:** `:Jqplay` can be run only on json buffers, unless the `-n/--null-input` and/or `-R/--raw-input` options have been passed.

 If you want to start a _jqplay_ session with a new input buffer, run `:JqplayScratch`.
 The command will open an interactive session in a new tab page using a new scratch buffer as input.
+Running `:JqplayScratch!` with a bang will force the `-n/--null-input` option and open an interactive session without using any source buffer.
+This is useful when you don't need any input to be passed to `jq`.

 ### Run jq manually on demand